matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 ## What is zkPorter?

-zkPorter is an extension of the zkSync protocol, which is just like zkRollup is secured by the validity proofs, but unlike zkRollup it uses a separate decentralized network of guardians to secure data availability.
-Without the need to publish data on Ethereum, zkPorter will provide transaction fees of a few cents for its users, while maintaining security guarantees much stronger than sidechains.
+zkPorter is an extension of the zkSync protocol, which just like zkRollup is secured by validity proofs, but unlike zkRollup it does not store data on chain.
+Instead, the data is held by separate decentralized network of guardians.
+Without the need to publish data on Ethereum, zkPorter provides transaction fees of a few cents for its users, while maintaining security guarantees much stronger than sidechains.

 The key point is that zkRollup part and the zkPorter parts of zkSync will be composable, e.g. smart contracts from one shard will be able to call smart contracts in the other one.